National Mathematics Talent Contest

 The National Mathematics Talent Contest or NMTC is a national-level mathematics contest conducted by the Association of Mathematics Teachers of India (AMTI).
 It is strongest in Tamil Nadu, which is the operating base of the AMTI.
 The AMTI is a pioneer organisation in promoting, and conducting, Maths Talent Tests in India.
-In the National level tests 66,066 students, from 332 institutions spread all over India, participated at the screening level.
+In the National level tests, over 125,000 students from 332 institutions spread all over India, participated at the screening level.
 Of these, 10% were selected for the final test.
 For the benefit of final level contestants, and the chosen few for INMO, special orientation camps were conducted.
 Merit certificates and prizes were awarded to the deserving students.

-Thirty-five among them from Tamil Nadu and Puduchery at the Junior and Inter Levels have been sponsored to write the Indian National Mathematics Olympiad (INMO 2013).
+Thirty-five among them from Tamil Nadu and Puducherry at the Junior and Inter Levels have been sponsored to write the Indian National Mathematics Olympiad (INMO 2013).
 From among them 2 have been selected at the national level.